vrurg/raku-AttrX-Mooish/README.md

 This module is using manual type checking for attributes with constraints.
 This could result in outcome different from default Perl6 behaviour.

-Due to the magical nature of attribute behaviour conflicts with other traits are possible but not yet known to the author.
+Due to the magical nature of attribute behaviour conflicts with other traits are possible.
+None is known to the author yet.

 AUTHOR
 ======